- 36 min ago Sun Transit In Sagittarius On 16 December 2021: Effects On Zodiac Signs And Remedies

 Story Associated With Basant Panchami

-It is said that Goddess Saraswati was first worshipped by Lord Brahma and Lord Krishna.
+Legends believe that Goddess Saraswati was first worshipped by Lord Brahma and Lord Krishna.
 Goddess Saraswati fell in love with Lord Krishna.
 However, Lord Krishna told her about his love for Radha.
 The Goddess of speech, wisdom, knowledge Goddess Saraswati was then given a boon by Lord Krishna that she would be worshipped on the fifth day of the lunar Magh month.
 Since then, she is worshipped on every Basant Panchami.

 Spiritual Significance Of Basant Panchami